edidiesky/edidiesky/readme.md

 ![Project Screenshot](/image.jpeg)

-# A Day in the Life of Dev 🤓
+# A Day in the Life of a Dev 🤓

 **ME**: I’m all about optimizing **state management** and ensuring top performance with **React Query**.